blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 command terminated with exit code 28
 ```

-Notice the error message is "Resolving timed out" instead of "Connection timed out"
+Notice the error message is "Resolving timed out" instead of "Connection timed out".
 Let's allow DNS for now, cluster-wide.
-We will do so by creating another Global Network Policy with a lower `order` number (100 vs 1000) and allowing coreDNS to have ports 53 TCP and UDP allowed.
+We will do so by creating another Global Network Policy with a lower `order` number (100 vs 1000) and allowing CoreDNS traffic on ports 53 over TCP and UDP.

 ```sh
 cat <<'EOF' | kubectl apply -f -